direnv/direnv/man/direnv-stdlib.1.md

     set -e
     use node 4.2.2

+### `use vim [<vimrc_file>]`

+Prepends the specified vim script (or .vimrc.local by default) to the `DIRENV_EXTRA_VIMRC` environment variable.

+This variable is understood by the direnv/direnv.vim extension.
+When found, it will source it after opening files in the directory.

 ### `watch_file <path> [<path> ...]`

 Adds each file to direnv's watch-list.
 If the file changes direnv will reload the environment on the next prompt.